calypso-lang/calypso/libs/saturnvm/README.md

-# Odysseus
+# SaturnVM

 [![CI Status][b3]][l3] [![License][b4]][l4] [![Discord](https://img.shields.io/discord/822290196057948171)](https://discord.gg/26X6ChQQcG) ![Lines of Code][b2]

-Odysseus is a bytecode VM written entirely in Rust (although there may eventually be some small parts in C).
+SaturnVM is a bytecode VM written entirely in Rust (although there may eventually be some small parts in C).
 It's meant to be fast and performant but flexible and idiomatic.
 It's meant to be standalone but as it's written specifically for [Calypso](https://github.com/calypso-lang/calypso), there may be some connections between the two projects, though they should not be anything significant.
-The top-level crate for Odysseus can be found in `/libs/odysseus` (where `/` is the Calypso repository root).
-Its subcrates, if any, will be found in `/libs/` under the name `odysseus_*`.
+The top-level crate for SaturnVM can be found in `/libs/saturnvm` (where `/` is the Calypso repository root).
+Its subcrates, if any, will be found in `/libs/` under the name `saturnvm_*`.

 The crate `calypso_vm` is going to eventually be a more Calypso-specific interface to the VM.